By Jim Burns and Ginger Kolbaba

 Even though our teens have been through the going-back-to-school scene for years, they still need our help to make that transition as smooth as possible.
 Help your teens avoid unnecessary stress and find the right balance between school and the out-of-school hours during the day.

+Avoid unnecessary stress.
 Even with all the back-to-school reminders, there were still times our family didn’t pick up school supplies until the last minute.
 That only brought more stress and anxiety for our teens.
 Everything went into rush mode.
-But school supplies aren’t the biggest issues.
+But school supplies isn’t the biggest issue.
 Here’s how we can help our teens better adjust to school-year changes:

 Express expectations clearly.
 Now is the time to establish expectations and goals for the coming school year.